Teifion/human_time/README.md

     ]
 ```

-If a time is not part of the string, datetimes will be outputted as the current time.
-To get around this I suggest using "at midnight" to set them to 00:00.
+If a time is not part of the string, datetimes will be outputted as being at midnight.
+You can set a time such as "at 1500" or "at noon" but you can also say "at the current time" or "at this time" and it will take the time of parsing and repeat that.

 ### Options
 from: Dictates the date the sequence will begin from (defaults to starting from now)